 Ideas for Expanding and Improving Vocabulary For Teenage Language Development

 Play with Language

 In order to widen your teen’s vocabulary repertoire and improve the variety of words they use to describe situations, create a culture of play with language in your home.
 Help your teen to find rich, descriptive words in the books they read.
 Explain and discuss the meaning and explore synonyms with the use of a thesaurus.
 After they discover these words (also known as “tier II words”), create a “word wall” in your home where you compile them in an ongoing list.
 Each time your teen finds an opportunity to use one of the words in their own speech, reinforce that and place a tally next to their name on the word wall.
 Discuss together and agree on a reward for when they reach a certain number of tallies.
-Some examples of rich, descriptive vocabulary include: sullen, melancholy, or mournful rather than the overly simple and overused “sad”.
+Some rich, expressive language examples include sullen, melancholy, or mournful rather than the overly simple and overused “sad.”

 Explore and Discuss Word Nuances

 Make a list of adjectives to describe an emotion or situation.
 Challenge your teen to come up with as many words to describe that emotion or situation as they can with the help of a thesaurus.
 Cut the words out and help your child rate and organize the words based on severity and degree on scale from 0 to 10.
 Discuss and debate the nuances and shades of meaning between the words.
 Some examples of good vocabulary words for this activity include words of frequency (such as often, rarely, continuous, ongoing and scarcely), adjectives to express happiness (such as joyful, pleased, ecstatic, happy, glad and content), and words to express anger (such as mad, frustrated, irritated and livid).